 - Walk barefoot in public areas where the infection can spread, such as locker rooms, saunas, swimming pools, communal baths and showers

-- Your groin.
+The athlete's foot infection can spread to other warm, moist parts of the body.
 Jock itch is often caused by the same fungus that results in athlete's foot.
-It's common for the infection to spread from the feet to the groin as the fungus can travel on your hands or on a towel.
+It's common for the infection to spread from the feet to the groin because the fungus can travel on hands or towels.

-These tips can help you avoid athlete's foot or ease the symptoms if infection occurs:
+These tips can help you avoid athlete's foot or avoid spreading it to others:

 - Alternate pairs of shoes.
-Don't wear the same pair every day so that you give your shoes time to dry after each use.
+Use different shoes from day to day.
+This gives your shoes time to dry after each use.

 - Protect your feet in public places.
 Wear waterproof sandals or shoes around public pools, showers and lockers rooms.